brian-watkins/best-behavior/README.md

   page: Page // A Playwright Page mountView<RenderArgs>(options: ViewOptions<RenderArgs>): Promise<void>
 }

+interface ViewOptions {
+  controller: ViewControllerModuleLoader<RenderArgs, any>
+  renderArgs: RenderArgs
+}
 ```

+There are two main things you might want to do with a `BrowserTestInstrument`.

+### (1) Load HTML to produce the subject under test

+Sometimes you might write a test that loads some HTML into a web browser,
+interacts with that web page, and then observes the results.
+Typically, such
+tests integrate large parts of a web application (or even the entire application)
+to describe high-level behaviors.

 You may load local HTML pages in the Playwright browser via the `goto` method of
-the `Page` object.
-Specify the path to the HTML page on disk, relative to the
+the `BrowserTestInstrument`'s `page` object.
+Specify the path to the HTML page
-current working directory, and the HTML will be served and processed by Vite.
+on disk, relative to the current working directory, and the HTML will be served
+and processed by Vite.

 For example:

 ```